- Reseller Agreement

 - Communicating Technical Issues and Fixes

-- Ethica will offer any service advisories directly to Reseller.
+- Ethica will offer any product-impacting service advisories directly to Reseller.
+Note that Operating System-specific advisories and associated remedies are the responsibility of the Reseller.

 - Reseller will be responsible for communicating directly with End Users.
-Ethica will not communicate directly with Reseller’s End Users unless expressly requested to do so by Reseller.
+Ethica will not communicate directly with Reseller’s End Users unless expressly requested to do so by Reseller or upon termination of the End User Agreement

 Support Definitions: SCHEDULE B